laro/Cilia/1 Basics/7 Literals.md

 `"Text"` -> `u8"Text"sv`
 (`"..."sv` as to avoid null termination, and `u8"..."` as to have UTF-8 encoding.)

-~~A StringView starts like a String does: pointer to first character plus length, so slicing of String to StringView is possible.~~
-> TODO
-> This would probably not work with small string optimization (SSO),
-> so it is of limited use.

 ### Multiline String Literal